ricardogando/ricardogando.github.io/README.md

 ![Minha foto no ON](https://pbs.twimg.com/profile_images/1395791304819417092/txo-7R6__400x400.jpg "Minha foto no ON ")

-I am a astrophysicist at [Observatório Nacional](https://www.on.br)
+I am an astrophysicist at [Observatório Nacional](https://www.on.br)

 You can contact me at ogando@on.br